Performance history of The Tempest: 20th century

 In spite of the existing tradition of a black actor playing Caliban opposite a white Prospero, colonial interpretations of the play did not find their way onto the stage until the 1970s.
 Performances in England directed by Jonathan Miller and by Clifford Williams explicitly portrayed Prospero as coloniser.
 Miller's production was described, by David Hirst, as depicting "the tragic and inevitable disintegration of a more primitive culture as the result of European invasion and colonisation".
 Miller developed this approach in his 1988 production at the Old Vic in London, starring Max von Sydow as Prospero.
 This used a mixed cast made up of white actors as the humans and black actors playing the spirits and creatures of the island.
 According to Michael Billington, "von Sydow's Prospero became a white overlord manipulating a mutinous black Caliban and a collaborative Ariel keenly mimicking the gestures of the island's invaders.
 The colonial metaphor was pushed through to its logical conclusion so that finally Ariel gathered up the pieces of Prospero's abandoned staff and, watched by awe-struck tribesmen, fitted them back together to hold his wand of office aloft before an immobilised Caliban.
 The Tempest suddenly acquired a new political dimension unforeseen by Shakespeare."
+Une Tempête is a 1969 play by Aimé Césaire.
+It is an adaptation of Shakespeare's The Tempest from a postcolonial perspective, set on an island in the Caribbean.
+The play was first performed at the Festival d'Hammamet in Tunisia under the direction of Jean-Marie Serreau.
+It later played in Avignon and Paris.
+Césaire uses all of the characters from Shakespeare's version, with some additions and new renderings of the original cast.
+In this version, Césaire specifies that Prospero is a white master, while Ariel is a mulatto and Caliban is a black slave.
+These characters are the focus of the play as Césaire emphasized issues of race, power, decolonization, and anti-imperialism.